What You’ll Learn 🧭

 Save (store the sensor database to file)

-Each sensor is defined with the information in the database:
+Each sensor is defined by the following information in the database:

 Physical quantity, serial number, calibration date, calibration period